 Obviously, I wouldn’t find Annie that way, so I took another look at those Santa Fe newspapers.
 If her name appeared in one article, maybe it appeared in others.
 Did I miss something?

 An item in the 18 July 1889 Santa Fe paper contained a clue to Annie’s identity.
 According to reports, “Mrs. Lee Muehleisen” left Santa Fe on 16 July to attend her father’s funeral in St. Joseph, Missouri .

 Since the article did not include the name of Annie’s father, I reviewed the St. Joseph death register for the week of 14 July 1889.
 There, I found an entry for Peter Kerrigan, an immigrant from Kildaire, Ireland, who died of typhoid fever on 16 July .

-Peter Kerrigan was the only adult male who died in St. Joseph that week, and though his obituary did not include his children’s names, I theorized that he was possibly Annie’s father .
+Peter Kerrigan was the only adult male who died in St. Joe that week, and although his obituary did not include his children’s names, I theorized that he might have been Annie’s father .

 Next, I searched Buchanan County marriage records for Annie Kerrigan.
 After an extensive investigation, I found (drum roll, please!)…nothing.

 Not one single thing.

 It was time for a cheat day…and a fresh start.

 Frustrated, I put the Annie-Unknown-but-might-be-Kerrigan file aside until the final cheat day of 2019.
 Then, I started from the beginning.